Sandaxxx/Helper_Developper_Python/README.md

 For Help Developper.
 Install and have the doc of any python module in 2 clicks
 # **A RPC Discord For Custom Activity**

-**The program was created to help developers quickly install modules or get module \n documentation instead of pausing and going to Google to search**
+**The program was created to help developers quickly install modules or get module documentation instead of pausing and going to Google to search**